 Two people, thus two images collide – an empty-handed man that walks through the landscape, looking for a place to settle.
 Then a man of plenty, trying to exclude the other from the land that he claims belongs to him.
 Law of nature and law of man superimposed.

 The concept of a line is often taken as a primitive.
 The behaviour and properties of lines are defined by postulates.
 They lay a foundation for further reasoning, unconditionally being accepted to be true.
-Ria Pacquée will open the exhibition TWO MEN STANDING _ Part 3 with her performance Line drawn with emotion.
+Ria Pacquée opened the group exhibition Two Men Standing.
+Part 3 with the performance Line drawn with emotion and Line drawn without emotion on 29 February 2020, one week before we made a decision to close the space due to COVID-19.

 A monumental wall drawing by Minna Henriksson resulted from a collaborative research of ‘race science’ in the Nordic countries between the 1850s and 1945, by the artist and archaeologist Fredrik Svanberg, then head of research at the Swedish History Museum.
 The complex network of state institutions and respected scientists that promoted this pseudo-science and categorisation of humans into ‘races’, placed in hierarchical order, is untangled within the work Nordic Race Science.